Updated on October 28, 2024

 Sobriety is an active part of everyone’s lives and is celebrated in these environments.
 Many halfway houses also make attending Alcoholics Anonymous (AA) or other 12-step meetings mandatory.

-It can be difficult for people in recovery to get the social interaction they need.
-It can be hard for some to find new friends or social circles that respect their new lifestyle.
-Halfway houses offer social interaction with people who understand the challenges of sober living.
+It can be difficult for people in recovery to get the social interaction they need because some people may not accept or respect their new lifestyle.
+Halfway houses offer healthy social interaction with people who understand your needs and the challenges of sober living.

 Personal Growth